JonathanAra/Azure-Security-Collector/README.md

 # Azure Security Data Collector

 A Python-based security data collection tool that authenticates to Azure using a Service Principal, pulls security-relevant data via REST API, normalizes it into a consistent structure, and outputs audit-ready JSON reports.
+The normalization can be seen to standardize data that is pulled from various data sources, rather than looking through each data set, which can have different ways outputs are displayed.

 Built to demonstrate the core pattern used in enterprise security data pipelines — authenticate, collect, normalize, deliver.